sokolovdp/forum_api/README.md

 /comment ...
 /search
 `
-- no authorization is required, by default during db initialization created two users with IDs: 1 and 2
+- no user authorization is required, by default during DB initialization created two users with IDs: 1 and 2
-- to get list of topics or all posts in the given topic use *0* as topic_id or post_id
+- to get list of topics or all posts in the given topic use *0* as topic_id or post_id `
+GET localhost:8000/topic/0 ...
+GET localhost:8000/topic/1/post/0
+`

 ## Paginating mode
 To get list of all topics or all posts in the given topic in paginating mode, provide *page* and *per_page* values in the query string